Housing Law - Foreclosure

 A landlord who wants a tenant to move out of a rental unit before a tenant’s lease or rental agreement has ended must file an eviction lawsuit against the tenant and the landlord must have legal cause.
 Legal cause is the basis of the eviction lawsuit, and if the landlord does not have legal cause to evict the tenant, then the landlord will most likely lose the eviction.
 South Dakota law defines legal cause as failure to pay rent and violation of the lease or rental agreement.
 The first step in evicting the tenant for one of these reasons is for the landlord to end the tenancy, and in some instances, the landlord will to give the tenant written notice.

 I received a Three-Day Notice to Quit.
 Now What do I do?

 Typically, a tenant should respond to the landlord and address all reasons for eviction contained in the notice, whether those are payment related defaults, or other violations of the lease agreement.
 If a tenant is simply going to leave in response to the notice, the tenant should say so in writing and make sure the premises are left like they were when they moved in, subject to reasonable wear and tear.
 Any keys should be surrendered to the landlord or property manager and pictures of the premises should be taken to prevent later claims about damages or the condition of the property at or after the tenant leaves.

 What is a notice for Termination Without Cause?

-If there is no lease, the law presumes a month to month lease length, and a landlord can evict a tenant, typically giving a thirty day notice to terminate the lease arrangement even if the tenant has paid current and has done nothing wrong.
+If there is no lease, the law presumes a month to month lease length, and a landlord can evict a tenant, typically giving a thirty day notice to end the lease arrangement even if the tenant has paid current and has done nothing wrong.

 What if I live in subsidized housing?